Tristanon/Udex-building-project/README.md

 - Contribute to this wiki
 - Comment (design database & backend APIs)
 ## Installation
-1.Install Python on your machine
+- Install Python on your machine
-2.Clone this repository on your local machine
+- Clone this repository on your local machine
 ```http
 $  git clone https://github.com/Tristanon/Udex-building-project.git
 $  cd Udex-building-project